 On Friday afternoon, a truck drove into pedestrians on one of Stockholm's busiest shopping streets.
 Swedish police have confirmed that at least three people have died and one arrest has been made.
 Here's what we know so far:

-– Police were notified at 2:53 PM local time that a lorry had hit pedestrians and driven into shopping centre Åhléns City in central Stockholm, right next to Sergels Square at Drottninggatan.
+– Police were notified at 2:53 PM local time that a truck had hit pedestrians and driven into the Åhléns City shopping center in central Stockholm, right next to Sergels Square at Drottninggatan.

-– Swedish newspaper Aftonbladet reports that the lorry in question had allegedly been hijacked during a restaurant delivery.
+– Swedish newspaper Aftonbladet reports that the truck in question had allegedly been hijacked during a restaurant delivery.

-– Central Stockholm is on "lockdown," a witness told VICE Sweden – public transport vehicles do not approach the Central Station, people in nearby buildings are not allowed to go outside and everyone in central Stockholm has been advised to stay inside.
+– Central Stockholm is on "lockdown," a witness told VICE Sweden—public transportation vehicles are not to approach the Central Station, people in nearby buildings are not allowed to go outside, and everyone in central Stockholm has been advised to stay inside.

-– At 6PM local time, a press conference was held by Swedish Security Police chief Anders Thornberg, Stockholm police chief Ulf Johansson, the chief of Sweden's National Operations Department Mats Löfving and police chief Dan Eliasson.
+– A press conference was held by Swedish Security Police chief Anders Thornberg, Stockholm police chief Ulf Johansson, the chief of Sweden's National Operations Department Mats Löfving, and police chief Dan Eliasson.

-– The current investigation is led by the Stockholm police force, who are assisted by Sweden's National Task Force, a bomb squad and helicopter support.
+– The current investigation is led by the Stockholm police force, who is assisted by Sweden's National Task Force, a bomb squad and helicopter support.

 – Police have confirmed that two people have been taken in for questioning.
 They are currently not suspected of any crimes.

-– A store nearby Åhléns City has published CCTV footage of the lorry attack:
+2:35 PM update – A store nearby Åhléns City has published CCTV footage of the truck attack:

-– According to Head Physician Johan Bratt at Stockholm's County Council, one person has died at hospital.
-15 people are injured, including two children.
-Nine out of 15 patients are heavily injured.
+– According to Head Physician Johan Bratt at Stockholm's County Council, one person has died at the hospital.
+Fifteen people are injured, including two children.
+Nine out of 15 patients are critically injured.

 – A man who claims to be responsible for the attack has allegedly been arrested in Märsta, north of Stockholm, Aftonbladet reports.
 He has minor injuries and fits the description that's been issued by the police.
 This is yet to be confirmed by the police.